Does Gmail work for lawyers? Five years ago, if you had asked me which email service an attorney should use, I would have said “not Gmail.”

 If anyone can hack into a client’s email, it is his or her spouse.
 Lots of people use the same passwords across their accounts, and even if they don’t, the soon-to-be ex-spouse will probably be able to guess the password recovery questions (like your mother’s maiden name, for example).
-Obviously, the ideal option would be to create a new email account, or use a Clio Connect client portal for secure messaging, but if you find that your clients are not great about keeping up with their new portal or email, this is a great alternative.
+Obviously, the ideal option would be to create a new email account, or use the Clio for Clients client portal for secure messaging, but if you find that your clients are not great about keeping up with their new portal or email, this is a great alternative.

 These security measures aren’t completely fool-proof, as the Los Angeles Times points out.
 For example, the self-destructing email feature can easily be beaten by a screenshot.

 But, these measures are leaps and bounds ahead of the alternatives in the mainstream email ecosystem.
 Sure, you could probably think of more secure electronic communication methods, like end-to-end encrypted messaging (Signal or WhatsApp, for example), but the new Gmail has the distinct advantage of working where people live—their inboxes—and seems like it will have a very minimal learning curve, which just might encourage widespread adoption.

 2. A sidebar, featuring a calendar and other apps